 Four Ingredient Single Batch Fig Preserves

-This four ingredient recipe fresh fig preserves are a wonderful way to use up those fresh figs before they fall to waste!
-For those who are fortunate enough to host a fig tree in their yard, you know the struggle of the harvest.
+This four-ingredient recipe of fresh fig preserves is an excellent way to use them before they fall to waste!
+For those fortunate enough to host a fig tree in their yard, you know the struggle of the harvest.
 Figs come in FAST once they begin to ripen.
 What is not plucked from the tree falls to the ground and rots.
-With my method for this easy four ingredient preserve, your bounty will last well into the fall and winter months to be enjoyed again and again!
+With my method for this accessible four-ingredient preserve, your bounty will last well into the fall and winter months to be enjoyed again and again!

 How This Recipe Came About…